swiftcomplete-public/reverse-geocode/README.md

 It's possible to pass in an optional options object to customise the response.
 Each field is optional within the object:

+- distanceUnits - Unit of measurement to display how far away the address is from your coordinate ("metric", "imperial", "m", "km", "ft", "mi", default: "metric")
+- groupByCompass - Enabling groupByCompass returns addresses surrounding your coordinate, rather than just the closest.
+Useful to return an overview of an area and ignore several addresses that are grouped together (true, false, default: "false")
 - maxResults - Max number of results to return (up to 5, default: 1).
 Note that you are billed per result, so 4 results = 4 charges.
-- distanceUnits - Unit of measurement to display how far away the address is from your coordinate ("metric", "imperial", "m", "km", "ft", "mi", default: "metric")

 ```js
 const swiftcompleteReverseGeocoder = require('@swiftcomplete/reverse-geocode');